 The Yale Center for Research Computing provides support for high performance computing (HPC) at Yale.
-The YCRC currently manages five shared Linux clusters:
+The YCRC currently manages four shared Linux clusters:

 - Grace - our largest cluster, for general purpose HPC

-- Milgram - HIPAA aligned Psychology Department cluster, for use on projects that may involve sensitive data
+- Milgram - HIPAA aligned, for use on projects that may involve sensitive data, including the Department of Psychology.

 A standard PI group account provides access to a large number of public compute nodes and limited free high performance storage.
-Details of the compute partitions and storage offerings are available on the cluster pages.
 Faculty can also purchase additional dedicated compute nodes and storage for their research needs.
-For more information on purchasing dedicated hardware contact us at email@example.com.
+See our HPC Policies for more information on use of the YCRC HPC resources.

 Visit the Clusters